SomeOddCodeGuy/WilmerAI/Docs/Developer_Docs/Features_And_Packages/LLM_Apis.md

 ### Triggering Condition

-Failover is triggered on **any** exception raised by the handler call — including `requests.exceptions.ConnectionError`, `Timeout`, `RequestException`, and generic `ValueError` / `RuntimeError` / `OSError`.
+Failover is triggered on **any** exception raised by the handler call, including `requests.exceptions.ConnectionError`, `Timeout`, `RequestException`, and generic `ValueError` / `RuntimeError` / `OSError`.
 The feature deliberately does not introduce new timeout behaviour; the existing `$get_connect_timeout()` connect timeout and the 14400-second read timeout are unchanged.
 This is intentional: WilmerAI is often used with local models that legitimately take many minutes